Strikes Property Solutions Group Website Terms & Conditions

 8.3.
-Each party agrees to indemnify and keep indemnified and defend at its own expense the other party against all costs, claims, damages or expenses incurred by the other party or for which the other party may become liable due to any failure by the first party or its employees or agents to comply with any of its obligations under this agreement or the Data Protection Act.
+Subject to clause 9.2 each party agrees to indemnify and keep indemnified and defend at its own expense the other party against all costs, claims, damages or expenses incurred by the other party or for which the other party may become liable due to any failure by the first party or its employees or agents to comply with any of its obligations under this agreement or the Data Protection Act 1998.

 8.4.
 The Customer acknowledges that the Supplier is reliant on the Customer for direction as to the extent to which the Supplier is entitled to use and process the Personal Data.
-Consequently, the Supplier will not be liable for any claim brought by a Data Subject arising from any action or omission by the Supplier, to the extent that such action or omission resulted directly from the Customer’s instructions.
+Consequently, the Supplier will not be liable for any claim brought by a Data Subject (as defined in the Data Protection Act 1998) arising from any action or omission by the Supplier, to the extent that such action or omission resulted directly from the Customer’s instructions.

 9.1.
 Nothing in these Conditions shall limit or exclude the Supplier’s liability for:

 (a) death or personal injury caused by its negligence, or the negligence of its employees, agents or subcontractors;

 (c) breach of the terms implied by section 2 of the Supply of Goods and Services